School Breakfast Program

 If you need equipment for your program you must contact your Community Development Coordinator indicating your need for equipment.
 Your CDC will email two documents – one outlines the process for requesting equipment and the other will be the Equipment Request Application form that you will complete and submit to your CDC for approval.
 Do not purchase any equipment before receiving an approval email from your CDC.

-What Nutrition Guidelines do I need to follow?
+What nutrition and food preparation guidelines do I need to follow?

 Yes.
 Eggs must be wrapped after cooking and cooling.
 This will protect the eggs from contamination.
 The shell alone is not a durable barrier of protection.
 Eggs should be served/consumed within 2 hours if kept at room temperature or kept cold (4oC/40oF or below) if they are not consumed within 2 hours.